-- that were rapidly quenched.
-These results suggest that magma-water interaction does not significantly affect the VSDs and their power-law exponents for the majority of volcanic ejecta produced during the eruption.
-However, we cannot entirely eliminate the possibility that Eyjafjallajökull ejecta formed in very close proximity to the magma-water interface may show an effect because the corresponding region of our experiments was too small to spatially resolve. - 20 Although extrapolating the VSDs of experiments such as those in this work with dimensions of millimeters to the size of natural scoria samples with dimensions of centimeters, or greater, represents a challenge in volcanology, it has been shown successful in a number of previous studies.
-In particular, the VSDs of experiments performed on K-rich basaltic scoria products from Stromboli (Bai et al., 2008, 2009, 2011), using - 25 the same techniques as in this study, demonstrated close correspondence to measurements made on natural scoria and pumice samples from this same volcano (Polacci et al., 2008, 2009).
+the experiment rapidly and most probably only interacted chemically with the outermost few microns of the samples.
+Such rapid quenching would be expected in nature at the interface between magma and a water-saturated medium when the system is dominated by water (as in these experiments).
+The VNDs of the experimental samples with and without water inundation are remarkably similar and quite high, in the thousands per cubic mm (Table 1), indicating that vesicle nucleation occurs rapidly, even in the MWI experiments that were rapidly quenched.
+These results suggest that magmawater interaction does not significantly affect the VSDs and their power-law exponents for the majority of volcanic ejecta produced during the eruption.
+However, we cannot entirely eliminate the possibility that Eyjafjallajökull ejecta formed in very close proximity to the magma-water interface may be affected because the corresponding region of our experiments was too small to resolve spatially.

+Although extrapolating the VSDs of experiments such as those in this work with dimensions of millimeters to the size of natural scoria samples with dimensions of centimeters, or greater, represents a challenge in volcanology, it has been shown successful in a number of previous studies.
+In particular, the VSDs of experiments performed on K-rich basaltic scoria products from Stromboli (Bai et al., 2008, 2010, 2011), using the same techniques as in this study, demonstrated close correspondence to measurements made on natural scoria and pumice samples from this same volcano (Polacci et al., 2008, 2009).